EdwardRees/Autograder/README.md

 This is an autograder for Python.
 It assumes students are using GitHub Classrooms for their assignments.

 The project clones student assignments, deletes the `.git` directory, inserts test code into each students' repository, and runs the test cases.
-Additionally, this code also connects to moss, implementing a simple plagiarismchecker/code comparison to allow for a simple first-glance toward identifying potential cases of plagiarism.
+Additionally, this code also connects to moss, implementing a simple plagiarism checker/code comparison to allow for a simple first-glance toward identifying potential cases of plagiarism.

 ## Setup